 GitHub's research in 2026 found that developers using Copilot completed tasks 55% faster than those working without it.
 McKinsey estimated that AI coding tools could add $2.6-4.4 trillion annually to the global economy through developer productivity gains.
 For India, with its large developer workforce, this represents both opportunity and disruption in equal measure.

 The developers who thrive in 2026 are those treating AI tools as a superpower rather than a threat.
+From my own experience transitioning from a ChatGPT-first workflow to adding Claude and then Cursor and Copilot — the learning curve for each tool is real but short.
+The more useful question is which tool to prioritise for your specific stack.
 Practically, this means:

 Browse the best AI tools for developers — Cursor, GitHub Copilot, Bolt.new and more